 - Neglected landscaping that requires complete replacement

-How to Prevent the Normal Wear and Tear versus Tenant Damages Dispute
+How to Prevent Disputes Over Normal Wear and Tear vs. Tenant Damage

 Prevention is usually the key to avoiding most issues with your rental property.
-Here are some critical things you can do as a property owner to prevent facing contention with a tenant disputing your damages claim.
+With that in mind, here are some critical steps landlords can take to prevent contention over alleged tenant damage.